iamsap/poker/README.md

 ```
 # output
-After the deal, John is winning with a pair
+After the deal, John is winning with a high card
-After the flop, John is winning with a pair
+After the flop, George is winning with a pair
-After the turn, Paul is winning with a two pair
+After the turn, Paul is winning with a pair
-After the river, Paul is winning with a two pair
+After the river, Ringo is winning with a two pair
 ```

 The step-by-step tutorial on how to build this poker game can be found on my website